microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 ## Create the profile and inspector

-In the Mixed Reality Toolkit, data providers are configured using profiles.
-These are serialized objects that can easily be shared between applications by simply copying and pasting a .asset file.
+In the Mixed Reality Toolkit, data providers are configured using [profiles](../Profiles/Profiles.md).

 Data providers with additional configuration options (ex: [InputSimulationService](../InputSimulation/InputSimulationService.md)) should create a profile and inspector to allow customers to modify the behavior to best suit the needs of the application.